 UNL has established exchange agreements with specific host universities that allow UNL students from any major to attend these universities for a semester or academic year.

-Several of UNL's colleges have established exchange agreements with institutions abroad specifically for their majors, such as Business or Architecture.
+Several of UNL's colleges have established exchange agreements with institutions abroad specifically for their majors, such as Engineering or Architecture.

 International Student Exchange Program (ISEP)

 The ISEP network offers exchange opportunities in 50 countries.
 Please visit the ISEP website to search programs by country, area of study, and language.
 Space through ISEP-Exchange is limited, so you may not get your first choice of host institution or country.
 You may also consider the less competitive ISEP-Direct option, which allows you to pay a set fee to ISEP to cover the cost of attendance at a host institution.